letoram/arcan/src/a12/net/HACKING.md

 This command is respected if the receiver is running in directory mode.
-If permitted (rate limit, key access restrictions, ...) it will result in a series of directory-state updates, giving the current set of available appls, sources or sinks (depending if connecting as a source, or sink yourself).
+If permitted (rate limit, key access restrictions, ...) it will result in a series of directory-state and directory-discover events giving the current set of available appls, sources or directories.

 If notify is set to !0, the sender requests that any changes to the set will be provided dynamically without the caller polling through additional